AaronMichael726/TSUInterview/README.md

 * Write automated tests to verify that your program functions correctly.

-# Process in Completely the Application
+# Process in Completing the Application

 ### Ideation